GEAAQUA-UEMS/Removal_of_watershed_intersection_by_hierarchical_difference/README.md

 ## General Description

-This script was developed to run exclusively in the QGIS environment (versions 3.34.5 or higher).
+This script was developed to run exclusively in the QGIS environment (versions 3.34.5).

 Run the “Difference” tool iteratively between intersecting polygons, giving priority to those with a higher elevation value.